Why I don't like using a digital camera in my personal life.

 So the purpose of all my ranting and raving here is to say that digital cameras do not give me a satisfying user experience.
 I get the most satisfaction from a simple camera loaded with colour slide film.
 I enjoy reviewing those colour slides on a light box AFTER the holiday or the outing.
 Reviewing a captured slice of time is far more meaningful when that slice of time is well behind you.

 I'm not saying that digital cameras have no merits.
 They do.
-That's why I own seven of them - and use them frequently in my professional work.
+That's why I own several of them - and use them frequently in my professional work.
 But for my personal work, the demerits are unacceptable and have become intolerable.
 I just don't enjoy using a modern digital camera in the way that I still enjoy using a simple film camera.

 There!
 I've said it!